-I’m a full-time reporter with Research Fortnight, covering mostly UK science and research policy.
+I’m the senior reporter with Research Fortnight, covering mostly UK science and research policy.
 I’m fascinated by the interplay between science and public policy, plus public involvement in making decisions about science.
+If you want to contact me as a reporter at RF, please email adam.smith (at) researchresearch.com.
 See below the logos for more details about the work I’ve done.

 I graduated from City University in 2012 with an MA (distinction) in science journalism and was awarded the Banks Prize for the top MA mark in City’s journalism school.
 The science funding blog I co-wrote in 2011-12 came runner-up in the BBC’s College of Journalism Student Innovation Award.
 And in 2013, I won the Richard Gregory award for best newcomer at the Association of British Science Writers awards.
 You can also read my registry of interests.